-Newspapers often include information that tells more about the people of the day.
-As they create their own historical newspaper, your kids might want to include vital statistics such as:
+Newspapers often print information about the people of the day.
+As your kids create their own historical newspaper, they can include vital statistics such as:

 - Casualty lists during war times

 This can be especially interesting when they report about real people.
-What important people were born?
-Did anyone of importance get married or die?
-Was a notorious crime committed during this era?
+What important people were born during this era?
+Did a famous person get married or die?
+Was a notorious crime committed?

 7. Miscellaneous sections or news

-Likewise, most newspapers have sections that provide other types of information or amusement.
-Invite your students to consider including:
+Likewise, most newspapers have sections that offer other types of information or amusement.
+Invite your students to think about including:

 - Advice column